 However, the question of how to make data secure soon came up.
 Management realized, after the employee leaves the company, the devices will still be in his possession, so he could easily delete everything or make copies of data from the corporate account from home.

-Fortunately, Spinbackup provides an easy solution for exactly this scenario.
+Fortunately, Spinbackup provides an easy solution for sensitive data protection.
 Spinbackup data migration and Data Loss Protection services provide secure employee exit with G Suite .

 Data Leak Prevention Checklist when an employee is leaving a company: